This is a tutorial with free SVGs on how to make wood earrings with both the Cricut Explorer and Maker.

 How to make wooden earrings with the Cricut

-Step 1: How to cut wood earrings using the deep point blade
+Step 1: How to cut wood for jewelry with the Cricut Explorer or Maker

-I would try to only cut one pair of earrings a time.
-The reason for this is it create a lot of sawdust and you want the opportunity to do a little clean up between cuts.
+I would try to only cut one pair of earrings at a time.
+The reason for this is it creates a lot of sawdust and you want the opportunity to do a little clean up between cuts.
+While wood veneers do create some sawdust, it is nothing compared to thicker craft wood.

 After each cut and before removing any cut pieces, use a lint roller or the painters take and do a little swipe of the sawdust so it doesn’t get everywhere.
 More importantly, you don’t want it getting on the mat.